openrndr/openrndr-guide/dokgen/README.md

 Runs the build process.

-#### serveDocs
+#### webServerStart

-Starts a development server and makes the docs available at `http://localhost:3000`.
+Starts a development server and makes the docs available at `http://0.0.0.0:4000`.
 You need docker installed for this to work.

+#### webServerStop

+Stops the web server.

 ## Configuration example

 ```
 dokgen {
     runner {